cf-convention/cf-convention.github.io/faq.md

 ### How do I ask for a new standard name?

-You ask for a new standard name by raising a new `standard name` issue in the [CF discussion repository][cf-discuss-issues].
+You ask for a new standard name by raising a new `standard name` issue in the [CF discussion GitHub repository][cf-discuss-issues].
 In your issue, specify the following for each standard name you want to request:

 * its name,
 * its description, and